smart48/larakube/README.md

 Local *Minikube* testing of the Laravel deployments can be done with this setup.
 This setup has the Minikube Ingress Nginx, PHP FPM, Nginx, MySQL, Redis as well as storage using custom as well as default images.

 **NB** Does not play well with Laravel Valet due to its use of dnsmasq.
-Turn off DNS Masq before using Minikube.
+Turn off DNS Masq with `sudo brew services stop dnsmasq` before using Minikube.

 ## Requirements